 “And you did exactly that, in a sense,” said Lana.
 “Your path to the stars was an unusual one, to the say the least!”

 Stacy laughed as she replied, “You could say that.
 I paid for my college education by winning scholarships, some of which came along with various beauty pageant titles I won.
-I rather doubt astronauts like Neal Armstrong or Brice Rogers ever held the titles like Miss Magnolia Blossom Queen!”
+I rather doubt astronauts like Neil Armstrong or Brice Rogers ever held the titles like Miss Magnolia Blossom Queen!”

 “From college you moved to the life of a NASA trainee at the Johnson Space Center in Houston, Texas, where you excelled in every facet of the space program despite some strange events there,” continued Lana. (*) “And yet, didn’t you find yourself frustrated by being assigned duties related to your beauty?”